How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Phase 2 — Copilot / Assistant

 AI works alongside your team.
 Humans review and validate its outputs.
-This phase generates the tracing data and evaluation signal you need to understand how the system behaves on real inputs — not clean test sets.
+This phase generates the tracing data and evaluation signal you need to understand how the system behaves on real inputs rather than on clean test sets.
 The KPI is the process metric: is AI improving how your team works, and by how much?

 Phase 3 — Automation